Ruiqi Wang

 1. UbiComp 2026

-CHEF-VL: Detecting Cognitive Sequencing Errors in Cooking with Vision-Language Models
+CHEF-VL: Detecting Cognitive Sequencing Errors in Cooking with Vision-language Models

 Ruiqi Wang, Peiqi Gao, Patrick John Lynch, Tingjun Liu, Yejin Lee, Carolyn Baum, Lisa Tabor Connor, and Chenyang Lu

-Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, 2025
+Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, Dec 2025

 2. EMSOFT 2025